alexnm/house-moldovan-blog/src/posts/spotlights/hiking-in-apuseni.md

   <figcaption>The road is accessible with a car with decent ground clearance.</figcaption>
 </figure>

 Soon after the 4km mark, you arrive at a sharp turn in the road, where the hiking trail and the road diverge and we definitely recommend taking the trail.
-We left the cars pretty far out in Arieseni and walked almost the entire distance of the dirt road.
+We left the cars pretty far out in Arieșeni and walked almost the entire distance of the dirt road.
 It's a nice walk but you can skip it if you are short on time.

 The trail starts with a pretty steep climb through a mix of forested and deforested areas.
 It's a pretty sustained effort uphill so it's better to be prepared with a slow and steady tempo.
 The upside of it is that you have a nice view of the mountain top as you go up, so you see where you are going.